gotson/komga-website/src/installation/jar.md

 java -jar komga-x.y.z.jar
 ```

+Once Komga is started, you can access the [web interface](/installation/webui).

 ## Increase memory limit

 By default the `java` process will be limited in the maximum amount of memory (RAM) it can use, usually 1gb.
 If you encounter some `OutOfMemoryException` in the logs you probably need to increase the maximum memory Komga can use.